hemanth-vijaywargi-au17/capstone-project-mdashfaque-mamdu-au17-1/README.md

 2. Add the stories to his/her reading list.

-3. Like, comment the Story.
+3. Like, comment on Story.

 4. Write his/her own story.